 - Using it to carry a car seat right to the gate and gate checking your travel stroller (and car seat if you don’t have a seat for your baby).

 - Bringing your compact travel stroller right onto the airplane.
 This requires a light travel stroller with a compact fold.
 It’s also best to use a bag to disguise the fact that it’s a stroller.

 If you plan to take your stroller to the gate or onto the plane, your biggest challenge will be getting through security with a stroller.
 To put your stroller through the x-ray you’ll have to empty all the contents and take your baby or toddler out of the stroller.
 It’s best to be prepared for this in advance and hopefully the airline has a family line.

 From there, you’ll take your stroller right to the gate and fold it up at the end of the jet bridge near the airplane.
-Make sure to remove all accessories from your stroller so you don’t lose them.
+Make sure to remove all your travel stroller accessories from your stroller so you don’t lose them.
 You can use a gate check bag to protect it even further.